agully1/ca-knowledgebase/_build/html/_sources/about/contribution-guide.md

 jupyter-book build ca-knowledgebase/
 ```

-Then push the new source files to the online repository:
+You can inspect the created book by opening the local HTML files in `ca-knowledgebase/_build`.
+Once you're happy with them, push the new source files to the online repository:

 ```
+cd ca-knowledgebase
 git add ./*
 git commit -m "add your message here" git push
 ```

-Finally, publish the build artifact via GitHub Pages using `ghp-import` (see [Jupyter Books documentation](https://jupyterbook.org/start/publish.html) for more details):
+Now create a pull request from your repo to the main repo.
+Once accepted, the lead maintainer will use `ghp-import` to publish the build artifact via GitHub Pages (see [Jupyter Books documentation](https://jupyterbook.org/start/publish.html) for more details):

 ```
 ghp-import -n -p -f _build/html